 \subsection{Structure of the paper}

 In Section \ref{pre}, we present a brief review on some basic notations and the stratification structures.
 We devote Section \ref{smo} to the definition of $\C^{\infty}$-singular atlas on stratified spaces and give some basic properties of smooth stratified pseudomanifolds.
-In Sections \ref{sym-kah}, we introduce the notion of (weak) stratified symplectic/K\"{a}hler structures on smooth stratified pseudomanifolds.
-In Section \ref{sym-quo}, we show that the singular symplectic and K\"{a}hler quotients admit the canonical structures of symplectic and K\"{a}hler stratified pseudomanifolds, respectively.
+In Section \ref{sym-kah}, we introduce the notion of symplectic/K\"{a}hler structures on smooth stratified pseudomanifolds.
+In Section \ref{sig-kah}, as a special example of K\"{a}hler stratified pseudomanifold, we study the singular K\"{a}hler spaces.
+In Section \ref{sym-quo}, we introduce an indirect definition of symplectic structure on the quotient space of a smooth $G$-stratified pseudomanifold, and we examine the singular symplectic quotients.
 In Appendix \ref{alg-pre}, we present the algebro-geometric preliminaries of $\mathcal{C}^{\infty}$-ringed spaces.
 In Appendix \ref{smo-sub}, we briefly review the definitions of smooth subcartesian structure and vector pseudobundle due to Aronszajn and Marshall, respectively.